DM587/dm587.github.io/_exercises/sheet2.md

-### Task 3
+### Task 3 - Benchmarking

+There are at least four methods to measure running time of functions and programs in Python.

+**Method 1**
-In Assignment 1, the file benchmark can be used to compare the running time of alternative implementations of Vectors and Matrices (via numpy and via `list`).
-The decorator timer defined in that file is also reported below.
+In Assignment 1, in the file `benchmark.py` you find the definition of the decorator `timer`:

 ```python
 import time